arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ### Installing the Core

 Start by making sure that you have the respective core installed.
-For now, wait with the new Arduino Lab for MicroPython, instead open the usual Arduino IDE and navigate to the boards manager.
+Open Arduino IDE (not Arduino Lab for MicroPython) and navigate to the boards manager.
 Search for your board, and make sure you have the latest version of the core installed.

 ![Board manager](assets/boardmanager.png)